ZhenbangYou/SysY-Front-End/README.md

 My answer always come in the following way:
   - Get your hands dirty with some trivial parts, no matter how trivial it is.
 In my design, **Step 1,2 and 3** are all quite simple.
 However, they can really help you procure confidence!
 Indeed, once you finish the **short circuit expression**, there will no longer be any essential obstruction.
+  - As a piece of good news, there is virtually no (if any) corner case in the front end as long as you design does not violate the semantic.
   - Although you do need to consider the general framework before getting started, it is both unnecessary and impossible to get every detail clear.
 In reality, it suffices to prove the feasibility mathematically.
 Besides, the feasibility has been proved by this project practically.
 Why not just have a try?

 ## Thoughts of Each Step